EPCOT (concept): Living and employment

 As no one living in EPCOT would own their own land or home, residents would have no municipal voting rights (bond issues, etc.).
-Walt Disney wanted to exercise this control only to be able to change technology in homes easily.

 According to the film, all adults living in EPCOT would be employed, thereby preventing the formation of slums and ghettos.
 There would be no retirees — everyone would be required to have a job.
 Residents would be employed at the Magic Kingdom theme park, the city's central core shopping areas, the hotel/convention center, the airport, the Welcome Center, or the industrial park.
 As the film states, "Everyone living in EPCOT will have the responsibility to maintain this living blueprint of the future."

 General Electric's Progress City model

 The remaining portion of the Progress City model is on display at Magic Kingdom.

 The Carousel of Progress, sponsored by General Electric, was one of four pavilions or attractions that Disney produced for the 1964 New York World's Fair.
-The show centered around an Audio-Animatronic family presenting the progress of household technology from the turn of the 20th century to the then-present.
+The show centered around an Audio-Animatronic American family presenting the progress of household technology from the turn of the 20th century to the then-present.
 Guests were seated in an outer ring of six theaters that rotated around a fixed, circular stage.
 The show's theme song, "There's a Great Big Beautiful Tomorrow," was written by the Sherman brothers and reflects Walt's upbeat view of progress and American industry.

-When the Carousel of Progress opened in Tomorrowland at Disneyland in July 1967, it featured a huge, one-eighth-scale model called Progress City on the second floor as the show's finale.
+The Carousel of Progress opened in Tomorrowland at Disneyland in July 1967, and featured a huge, one-eighth-scale model called Progress City on the second floor as the show's finale.
 The model, which could be viewed either on foot or from the PeopleMover attraction, was constructed after Disney's death and was meant to be a visual representation of his EPCOT plans, including the city center and hotel, high-density apartments, greenbelt, and single-family houses.
 It measured 6,900 square feet and included 22,000 trees and shrubs, 4,500 buildings lit from within, 1,400 streetlights, a climate-controlled center city, an amusement park, sports stadiums, an airport, an atomic power plant, underground passageways, single-family culs-de-sac, electric sidewalks, schools, churches, electric trains, electric carts, and PeopleMovers.

 General Electric and Westinghouse had been in merger discussions with the Disney organization, but a deal never came to fruition.
 EPCOT would be an expensive proposition.
 In a 1968 print advertisement, General Electric announced that it had "much of the technology needed ...
 But as futuristic as it sounds, it could be built today."
 The ad also featured a photograph of Progress City.
 General Electric was prepared to tackle EPCOT.

 Disneyland's Carousel of Progress closed in 1973 and the show was moved to Walt Disney World's Magic Kingdom in 1975.
 A portion of the Progress City architectural model is on display on the Tomorrowland Transit Authority PeopleMover today, located in Tomorrowland at the Magic Kingdom.